sidd64/BDA594-siddharth/README.md

 [canvas link to BDA 594](https://sdsu.instructure.com/courses/113151)

-Definition of Big Data: Big Data pertains to huge volumes of data that can be analysed to uncover patterns and trends, which in turn can be used to produce meaningful information.
+**Definition of Big Data**: Big Data pertains to huge volumes of data that can be analysed to uncover patterns and trends, which in turn can be used to produce meaningful information.